 We match students with authors for a day of reading.

-Humanities TN matches authors with schools and provides free books to students to underscore the importance of literacy and literature in young people’s lives.
-This connection underscores the importance of literacy and literature in a young person’s life and encourages young people to read for pleasure and personal growth.
-For many student – from middle to high school – this is the first they’ve ever met an author.
+Humanities TN matches authors with schools and provides free books to students to underscore the importance of literacy and literature in young people’s lives and encourage young people to read for pleasure and personal growth.
+For many students – from middle to high school – this is the first they’ve ever met an author.

 Please contact firstname.lastname@example.org if you are interested in learning how your students can participate in Student Reader Day events.